-Driving instructors at driving schools get work because the company spends millions on advertising.
+2) Driving instructors at schools get work because the school spends millions on adverts.

 Which of those two reasons is the best for choosing an instructor?

-Driving schools are often nothing more than a bunch of bad driving instructors hiding behind a name.
+Driving schools are sometimes nothing more than a bunch of bad driving instructors hiding behind a name.